When you are looking for the best backpacking sleeping bag for your needs it can be confusing for the beginner. There are lots of details to consider.

 Backpacking Sleeping Bag Reviews

-The Outdoor Vitals sleeping bag is a quality mid-range priced sleeping bag.
+The Outdoor Vitals is one of my goto brands for ultra light sleeping bags.
 The bag is made from a high quality down, it provides an amazing weight to warmth ratio.
 Being made of a 90/10 (down to feather ratio) the bag compresses down to only 11 x 8 x 8 inches!

-This bag will fit into any backpack and weighing in at only 2.75 pounds you will barely notice it.
+This bag will strap onto any backpack and weighing in at only 2.75 pounds, you will barely notice it.
 The durable shell is made from Outdoor Vitals “Rip-stop” Polyester that repels moisture and retains its shape.

 Once you get in the bag at night you feel like you are in your own world of warmth, the 0 degree rating is spot on and with a sleeping pad is comfortable at even lower temperatures.
 In my opinion this is one of the best sleeping bags for cold weather.